PocketChangeJ/Brundle_Example/README.md

 **Preprocessing** contains examples of how to preprocess the samples.
 This includes the pipleline to align reads a merged human-drosophila genome.
-Both examples include sample input data to test the pipeline.
+Both examples include sample input data to test the preprocessing.

 Brundle can be found at https://github.com/andrewholding/Brundle